curtgrim2/On-Repeat-Tournament/README.md

 ### TASKS

 - Add another section in slide3 for time start and stop
 - Show notes in results page
-- Show title of songs in slide3 page